Guard Critical Products and Processes

 Part 4: Data Storage

-Depending on your temperature recording application, you may need to only capture a few minutes’ worth of data or you may need to be able to store whole months of readings.
-You can determine the amount of data storage required by multiplying the number of channels by the sample rate and recording duration:
+Depending on your temperature recording application, you may need to only capture a few minutes’ worths of data or you may need to be able to store years’ worth of readings.
+You can determine the amount of data storage required by multiplying the number of channels by the sample rate and the recording duration:

 Total Number of Points = Number of Channels X Sample Rate X Recording Duration